-After the initial visit, another EMYA Judge may visit a candidate museum anonymously for the second time at the decision of the Jury.
+After the initial visit, another EMYA Judge may visit a candidate museum anonymously for the second time at the discretion of the Jury.

 The EMYA Jury meets in November to consider all Judges' reports and make decisions on the Nominated museums and on the winners.

-All Nominated museums are informed about their nomination and are invited to present themselves during the EMYA Annual Conference and Award Ceremony.
+All Nominated museums are informed about their nomination and are invited to present during the EMYA Annual Conference and Award Ceremony.

 Winners are announced on the last day of the Conference in a formal Ceremony and Gala celebration.

-Winner of the Council of Europe Museum Prize may be announced earlier, at the decision of the Council.
+The winner of the Council of Europe Museum Prize may be announced earlier, at the discretion of the Council.

 ALL CANDIDATES SHOULD PROVIDE THE FOLLOWING SUPPORTING MATERIALS (FAQ 12)

 A maximum of 20 digital images, in JPEG format.
 These images should be no less than 300 dpi and be at least 1000×1000 pixels in size.
 The image files must be of a suitable quality for reproduction and projection.
 For each image, please specify the following: a unique file name, a title, one line description, a photographer and a copyright holder.
 The images should include at least one exterior view of the museum and general views of the galleries and activities.
 We do not require images of individual items.